 - The claims made figure in this release is defined as the number of individuals who have submitted a claim to Universal Credit regardless of whether they then go on to start Universal Credit.
 There are a number of reasons why they may not start; for example, the individual may not be eligible to claim Universal Credit.
 The headline claims made figure includes all claims made for Universal Credit, so if an individual goes on to make multiple claims, each claim will be included in the headline figure.
 Figures which only include claimants' first spell on Universal Credit can be found on Stat-Xplore.
-It is also important to note that the headline figure relates to all claims made up to 29th October 2015, which is three weeks later than the figures provided for starters and caseload.
-This means that individuals who have made a claim to Universal Credit after the 8th October 2015 will be included in the claims made figure but will not be included in the starters and caseload figures, even if they have completed the claim process and have started on Universal Credit.
-They will, however, be captured in future releases which cover the period after 8th October 2015. - A starter to Universal Credit is defined as an individual who has completed the Universal Credit claim process and accepted their Claimant Commitment.
+It is also important to note that the headline figure relates to all claims made up to 3rd March 2016, which is three weeks later than the figures provided for starters and caseload.
+This means that individuals who have made a claim to Universal Credit after the 11th February 2016 will be included in the claims made figure but will not be included in the starters and caseload figures, even if they have completed the claim process and have started on Universal Credit.
+They will, however, be captured in future releases which cover the period after 11th February 2016. - A starter to Universal Credit is defined as an individual who has completed the Universal Credit claim process and accepted their Claimant Commitment.
 The headline figure for starts includes all successful claims made for Universal Credit.
 Therefore, if an individual has started on Universal Credit more than once during the period covered by this release, then each spell will be included in the headline figure.
 Figures which only include claimants' first spell on Universal Credit can be found on Stat-Xplore.
-The reporting month in relation to starts to Universal Credit relates to a period from the second Friday in the previous month to the second Thursday in the current month; for example, for October 2015 the starts recorded relate to the period 11th September 2015 to 8th October 2015.
+The reporting month in relation to starts to Universal Credit relates to a period from the second Friday in the previous month to the second Thursday in the current month; for example, for February 2016 the starts recorded relate to the period 15th January 2016 to 11th February 2016.

 • The caseload of Universal Credit claimants includes those who have started Universal Credit (as above) and have not had a termination recorded for this spell, up to the 'count date'.
 A termination would be recorded either at the request of the individual or if their entitlement to Universal Credit ends.
 For example, if they no longer satisfy the financial conditions to receive Universal Credit as they have capital over £16,000, or if increased earnings reduced their award to zero for six consecutive months.
-The latest overall Universal Credit caseload figure reported in this release relates to the second Thursday in October, i.e. 8th October 2015.
-Please note that caseload figures are provisional and will be finalised in the next release (the expectation is that the provisional caseload figure will be within one per cent of the final figure).
-The caseload figure includes a breakdown on whether the claimant is in employment or not in employment, which is also subject to revision; although the expectation is that this will be within two per cent of the final figure.
+The latest overall Universal Credit caseload figure reported in this release relates to the second Thursday in February, i.e. 11th February 2016.
+Please note that caseload figures are provisional and will be finalised in the next release (the expectation is that the provisional caseload figure will be within four per cent of the final figure at a national level).
+The caseload figure includes a breakdown on whether the claimant is in employment or not in employment, which is also subject to revision; although the expectation is that this will be within five per cent of the final figure.
 An individual on Universal Credit at the count date will be recorded as in employment if they have employment earnings recorded within their completed Universal Credit assessment period closest to the count date.
 They may not be in employment precisely on the count date.